2023 Solar Incentives Guide for Sussex, WI - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to talk with your local Sussex solar panel company.
+To understand how the new Clean Energy Credit will apply to you, get in touch with your local Sussex solar installers.

 State & Local Solar Incentives